 This is exhausting, so give it a break.
 Or rather, give yourself a break.
 Use your vacation to disconnect from the social rat race.
 Instead, take some time to look around you.
 Wind the advance lever.
 Shoot a shot on film.
 Lower the camera, and move on to the next experience of your trip.

 Reason 2: You’ve got a phone, don’t you?

 Reason number two is a compromise position, but I feel it makes the case for shooting film even stronger.
-Chances are, on your next vacation you’re going to bring your cell phone.
-And chances are even greater that that cell phone has a pretty decent digital camera built into it.
+Chances are good that on your next vacation you’re going to bring your cell phone.
+And chances are even better that your cell phone has a pretty decent digital camera built into it.

 Now, I’m not saying you should use only your phone to take photos on vacation.
 As in my previous point, I think you should detach as much as possible from social media and technology.
 That said, there’s no denying the fun and excitement of sharing with people back home what you’ve been up to during your trip.
 So, for those few moments when you want to share an experience across your social networks, or send a photo via text to your best friend, use your phone.